OsamaM0/FullyRag/backend/README.md

 ## 🔌 Client Integration

-This backend is designed to work with the PolyRAG frontend application.
+This backend is designed to work with the FullyRAG frontend application.
 You can also integrate it with custom clients using the HTTP REST API.

 Example using `httpx`: